LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### Loss Functions (aka Cost Function): seek to calculate/minimize the error (difference between actual and predicted value)

-#### Perform hyperparameter optimization.
+#### Perform hyperparameter optimization
-  * Regularization
   * Preventing overfitting
     * Models that are good at making predictions on the data they were trained on, but not on new data it hasn’t seen before
     * Overfitted models have learned patterns in the training data that don't generalize to the real world
     * Often seen as high accuracy on training data set, but lower accuracy on test or evaluation data set.
-        * When training and evaluating a model, we use training, evaluation, and testing data sets.
     * Batch sizes that are larger can increase chances of becoming stuck in a local minima
     * Higher learning rates run the risk of overshooting an optimal solution
     * Generally good to pair a small batch size and a small learning rate
     * Too wide/deep of a neural layer(s) ending in overfitting=> simpler model might be better
     * Specific to NN:
       * Dropout: Remove some neurons at each Epoch During training, which forces the model to learn/spread out learning among other neurons Preventing individual neurons from overfitting specific data point(s)